oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 If the eclipse installation was in the right place then the two desktop icons will disappear and be replaced with an `Eclipse` icon.
 If the Eclipse installation was in the wrong place then it will exit immediately without making any changes.
 In that case re-run the installer and ensure you use `/home/opc` as the Eclipse installation path.

+Note that sometimes the Eclipse installer will create it's own desktop icon to start Eclipse.
+This does not happen every time, but if it does create one you can also use that icon to start Eclipse as well.

 - Double click on the `Eclipse` icon on the desktop.
 It may looks like a text page rather than the icon shown below, if it does still click it.
 You may be warned it's an `Untrusted application launcher`, if this happens click the `Trust and launch` option.

 ![](images/14-eclipse-icon.png)